 Subdivision 3 — Safety and health representatives

-Heading inserted by No. 13 of 2005 s.
+[Heading inserted by No. 13 of 2005 s.
 32.]

 23. Selection of safety and health representatives

 (1) One safety and health representative may be selected for each designated work group.

 (2) A person is not eligible for selection as the safety and health representative for a designated work group unless the person is a member of the workforce included in the group.